2020 basecamping in the realm of whales

 Spirit of the West operates in the unceded traditional territory of the Mamalilikulla-Qwe'Qwa'Sot'Em, 'Namgis, Tlowitsis, Nuu-chah-nulth, We Wai Kai, Homalco, Klahoose and Heiltsuk First Nations.

 COVID Safety on your Tour

 We are taking the risks associated with COVID-19 very seriously and have been busy preparing to be able to offer tours while minimizing risk.
-In addition to the measures outlined below, you may wish to visit our Trip Planning in the Summer of 2020 page for more information.
+In addition to the measures outlined below, you may wish to visit our Trip Planning during Summer of 2020 and Beyond page for more information.

 As a result of the public health authority restrictions, at this time we will not be accepting reservations from groups who are from outside of British Columbia, Alberta, and the Yukon or groups who are not sharing a bubble.
 Please DO contact us to let us know you are keen and as soon as public health allows it we will be touch to get you out on the water!
 Thank you for your patience and understanding.